 History of Coaching – the 1990s through 2004

-It is surprising to note how the concept of coaching progressively spread during the nineties and references to coaching were continuously mentioned in journals and the increase of such articles drastically increased during this period.
+It is surprising to note how the concept of coaching progressively spread during the nineties.
+References to coaching were continuously mentioned in journals and the increase of such articles drastically increased during this period.

-The development in the coaching industry has been tremendous and has reached a maturation level during this point with respect to the accumulated coaching experience, increase in the number of coaching professionals in various arenas and the enhancement of sophistication in management and human resource professionals.
+The development in the coaching industry has been tremendous.
+It has reached a maturation level during this point with respect to the accumulated coaching experience, an increase in the number of coaching professionals in various areas and the enhancement of sophistication in management and human resource professionals.

-Several coaching books hit the market at this time and journal articles written on coaching started getting flooded in the various publications and this number rose drastically in the early 2000s.
+Several coaching books hit the market at this time.
+Journal articles written on coaching started flooding the various publications and this number rose drastically in the early 2000s.
 39 books on coaching were also published in the 2000s and contributed heavily towards the strong development of coaching.
 Whitmore in 1992 his book “Coaching for Performance” popularized the GROW model and made coaching more accessible to the workplace.

 History of Coaching – 2004 to 2010

-In the recent years, the sphere of coaching has adapted several models wherein which the root disciplines of coaching can be employed in the various business sectors and theories in the psychological section have been exclusively utilized for the purpose.
-There were also influences of coaching from disciplines such as sociology, linguistics and anthropology and the coach-client relationship is being extensively studied and monitored as well.
+In recent years, the sphere of coaching has adapted several models where the root disciplines of coaching can be employed in the various business sectors.
+Theories in the psychological section have been exclusively utilized for the purpose.
+There were also influences of coaching from disciplines such as sociology, linguistics and anthropology.
+In addition, the coach-client relationship is being extensively studied and monitored as well.

 Business coaching has become a must in the corporate world.
 Companies understand that they cannot progress in the correct direction without including coaching in their development.
 Organization psychology further strengthened coaching by offering numerous strategies and also supported developmental counselling for key management personnel.

-Business coaching has become a must in the corporate world and companies understand that they cannot progress in the correct direction without including coaching in their development.
+Business coaching has become a must in the corporate world.
+Furthermore, organisations and companies understand that they cannot progress in the correct direction without including coaching in their development.
 Organization psychology further strengthened coaching by offering numerous strategies and also supported developmental counselling for key management personnel.

-As we can see coaching is not new, we do not need “specialist” training or accreditation, what we need is experience.
+As we can see coaching is not new.
+Furthermore, we do not need “specialist” training or accreditation to be a coach.
+What we need is in context experience.